jberkowski/Alien-Invasion-Game/README.md

 What can you see in the game window:
 ![](images/Gameplay.png)

 On the bottom of the screen is you ship.
-It can move to the left and right\ and shoot bullets.
+It can move to the left and right and shoot bullets.
 One bullet kills one Alien, if hits.

 The green guys are the Aliens.
-If you kill the entire wave - next wave will\ appear and the game will speed up.
+If you kill the entire wave - next wave will appear and the game will speed up.
 If even one Alien reaches the bottom of\ the screen or your ship - you will lose one life.
-If you loose all your lives\ the game is over.
+If you loose all your lives the game is over.

 You can choose between three difficulty levels.
-The difficult levels defines\
-hot quickly the Aliens speed will increase with each wave, and how many points\ you will get for shooting them.
+The difficult levels defines how quickly the Aliens speed will increase with each wave, and how many points you will get for shooting them.

 ## Contributing: